RosettaCommons/documentation/rosetta_basics/scoring/mhc-energy-tools.md

 - `--res_out RESFILE.RES` will generate a resfile based on the design space specified.
 Only positions with more than one allowed amino acid will be listed in the resfile, using PIKAA to list them.
 Recall that wild-type is always allowed, so this is listing PIKAA lines for all positions that allow at least one non-native amino acid to be sampled.
  - `--chain X`, in addition to specifying what chain to use when a PDB file is used as input, will decide what chain ID to use in the resfile if a FASTA file is used as input.
 If input is using `--fa`, `--chain` is mandatory.
  - `--res_header COMMAND` applies `COMMAND` to the resfile header, above the `start` keyword, which will apply that command to all unspecified residues.
 By default, no header is included.
+ - If you are using a PSSM to specify amino acid diversity and this PSSM was generated from a PDB file sequence (instead of from the sequence as translated), it is possible that the PSSM incorrectly assumes that the first residue is residue 1.
+If this is NOT the case, the `--firstres` parameters can be used to specify the real number of the first residue, allowing the PSSM and PDB sequence numbering to match up.

 ### Multiprocessing